OWASP/www-project-social-osint-agent/index.md

 ### AI-Powered Conversational Analysis

-SocialOSINTLM operates like a conversational analyst.
+SocialOSINTAgent operates like a conversational analyst.
 Instead of producing a single, fixed report, you provide natural language queries to investigate the aggregated data from different angles.
 This allows for flexible and deep investigations tailored to your specific intelligence requirements.

 You can ask the tool to:
 *   **Analyze behavior:** "What are the user's primary hours of activity?"